MetacoSA/QBitNinja/README.md

 License
 -------
-This project is released under the terms of the GPLv3 license.
-See [LICENSE](LICENSE) for more information or see http://opensource.org/licenses/GPL-3.0.
+This project is released under the terms of the MIT license.
+See [LICENSE](LICENSE).